joeornstein/promptr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `promptr` is to create a simple interface for `R` users to format and submit prompts to OpenAI’s Large Language Models (LLMs).
+The goal of `promptr` is to create a straightforward interface for `R` users to format and submit prompts to OpenAI’s Large Language Models (LLMs).

 ## Installation

-You can install the development version of promptr from [GitHub](https://github.com/) with:
+You can install the development version of `promptr` from [GitHub](https://github.com/) with:

 ``` r